Settling in Edinburgh

 We are based in our Customer Hub at 249 High Street, EH1 1YJ.
 We are open Monday to Friday from 10am to 12 noon and 2pm to 4pm.
 You do not need an appointment to come to our Customer hub.

-- resettlement grants and bus passes to people living in the Edinburgh area - if you are living in another council area, you must contact the council in that area.
+- We can only give resettlement grants to people living in the Edinburgh area - if you are living in another council area, you must contact the council in that area.

-- one 20-journey bus pass per person to help you initially (we are not able to provide passes for repeat requests).
-In Scotland, people over 60 years and young people under 22 years can apply for a free bus pass.
+- In Scotland, people over 60 years and young people under 22 years can apply for a free bus pass.
 You can apply for this when you have a home address.

 Please email us for advice about housing options.
 If possible we will reply to your email with the information.
 We may invite you to meet with someone from the team in the Customer Hub at 249 High Street.
 We have people in our team who will translate if you need this.